The informal procedure is to:

 And, what are some steps that could be taken to increase increase voter turn-out?

 The highest turnout that we have had in recent years was 36% in the Spring 2011 election.
-Usually it runs from 10 to 15%.
+Usually it runs from 15% to 20%.
+Spring 2013 Election had approximately a 24% turnout.
 Every year we try various methods of advertising to increase voter turnout: newspaper ads, buff bulletins, radio ads, chalking, T-shirts, and advertising.
-One year a candidate even rented a pet pig, put a sign and a halter on him and paraded it around the campus.

 Still, we have a hard time generating interest.
 And this seems to be true of most colleges we are in contact with.
 If you have ideas we'd be happy to hear them.